jameshu88/typemasterai/README.md

 TypeMaster isn't just another extension; it's your partner in effective communication.
 It's built to ensure your writing is not only error-free but also impactful and clear.
 Whether you're a student, a professional, or someone who just loves writing, TypeMaster is designed to help you express yourself better.

 You can read more about our design process in our Medium article [here](https://medium.com/@jamesjinghuang/creating-typemaster-an-llm-powered-chrome-extension-80756878fd71)

+## Feedback and Contributions

+We love to hear from our users and encourage everyone to contribute to making TypeMaster even better!
+If you have feedback, suggestions, or have encountered an issue, please let us know by [filing an issue](https://github.com/jameshu88/typemasterai/issues) in our GitHub repository.

+Feel free to report bugs, request features, or suggest improvements.
+We are committed to fostering a welcoming and constructive community.